luker983/nsa-codebreaker-2019/task7/README.md

 ![Keygen Flowchart](images/flow.png)

 This took me a very very long time to work out so don't be discouraged if it doesn't come easy to you.
-The elipses on the right side leads into a repeat of most steps with an added permuation of the R keys, but I didn't need that function to solve the task because all of my keys were solved within the first 1000 iterations.
+The elipses on the right side leads into a repeat of most steps with some weird math in the middle, but I was able to reverse all of my keys without going down that rabbit hole.
+My guess is that it does some meaningless stuff then generates a new prime to try a thousand times.

 In words, the `keygen` program contains three keys that are used in the backdoor process.
 Two keys are randomly generated (R1 and R2) and one is a pregenerated RSA public key.
 The final result is a backdoored private/public key pair with the scheme: